joelgalvez/nowsletter/docs/deploy-instructions.md

 # Deploy instructions

 End-to-end guide for setting up a new environment (e.g. `dev`, `staging`) with Kamal, including the Postfix mail relay.
+This guide hasn't been tested yet.

 ## Prerequisites